Mike-Pryor/todo-list/README.md

 Working with HTML, CSS &amp; JavaScript

 - Big help from florinpop17 & bradtravesy.
-- I modified the html & css.
+- Made some small changes to the html & css.
+- Enjoy!